-Researchers at the Pontificia Catholic University of Chile have found that the number of conversational turns a child experiences at 18 months of age predicts socioemotional competencies at 30 months of age.
+Researchers at the Pontifical Catholic University of Chile have found that the number of conversational turns a child experiences at 18 months of age predicts social-emotional competencies at 30 months of age.
 The paper, co-authored by Esteban Gómez Muzzio and Katherine Strasser and titled “Language and socioemotional development in early childhood: The role of conversational turns,” was published in the April 2021 issue of the journal Developmental Science.
-This marks the first peer-reviewed study to demonstrate a link between conversational turns and socioemotional development using LENA.
+This marks the first peer-reviewed study to demonstrate a link between conversational turns and social-emotional development using LENA.

 Many previous studies have drawn connections between the quantity of conversational turns in infancy and later linguistic and cognitive skills.
 For instance, LENA’s 2018 longitudinal study, published in the journal Pediatrics, showed that the conversations children experience as babies correlate 10 years later with their IQ, verbal comprehension, vocabulary, and other language skills.

-Importantly, Gómez Muzzio’s and Strasser’s paper has taken a novel direction, determining that babies’ language environments predict their socioemotional skills one year later.
+Importantly, Gómez Muzzio’s and Strasser’s paper has taken a novel direction, determining that babies’ language environments predict their social-emotional skills one year later.

-Gómez Muzzio said that this correlation between conversational turns and socioemotional development seemed intuitive to him from the outset, that his own experiences as a father of three were revelatory.
+Gómez Muzzio said that this correlation between conversational turns and social-emotional learning (SEL) seemed intuitive to him from the outset, that his own experiences as a father of three were revelatory.

 “I was looking to my children when they were babies and started to think about how my responding to their vocalizations were connected to emotions,” he said.
 “I had an epiphany: Why are we, socioemotional researchers, not paying attention to turns in conversation, even before the children have developed vocabularies?”